k12.careersk12.careers

 • Savings

-• Plan: 403(b) - With Employer Match Up To 3% Generous Paid Time Off (Vacation, Sick Leave, Holidays) Wellness Programs EAP - Employee Assistance Program Tuition Reimbursement or Assistance For Continuing Education Employee Discounts Employee Recognition Program Opportunities For Career Advancement May Be Eligible For State or Federal Loan Forgiveness Programs For Work With Underserved Populations SUMMARY As part of the San Diego Center for Children’s WRAP Program, the Youth Partner/Skills Trainer use their own lived experience to provide culturally resonant and trauma-informed services to youth and families involved with the foster care system.
+• Plan: 403(b) - With Employer Match Up To 3% Generous Paid Time Off (Vacation, Sick Leave, Holidays) Wellness Programs EAP - Employee Assistance Program Tuition Reimbursement or Assistance For Continuing Education Employee Discounts Employee Recognition Program Opportunities For Career Advancement May Be Eligible For State or Federal Loan Forgiveness Programs For Work With Underserved Populations All Offsite Programs Have a Bonus Structure, Up to $10,000 Bonus Earning Potential for Clinical Positions and Up to $2,000 Bonus Earning Potential for Non-Clinical Positions!
+SUMMARY As part of the San Diego Center for Children’s WRAP Program, the Youth Partner/Skills Trainer use their own lived experience to provide culturally resonant and trauma-informed services to youth and families involved with the foster care system.
 FYPs utilize a community-based and strength-based approach to support youth and families to meet their treatment goals.
 For youth, treatment goals typically include and are not limited to independent living skills, coping skills, social skills, and emotional regulation.
 For families (biological and resource parents), goals may include and are not limited to parent education, linkage to community resources, and case management.
 FYPs also act as the youth and family’s advocate in the Child and Family Team (CFT) setting.
 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions.
-ESSENTIAL DUTIES AND RESPONSIBILITIES (Other Duties May Be Assigned) Willing/able to utilize personal lived experience to support trauma informed treatment Provide youth and families with community-based and culturally sensitive services to support treatment plan goals Help develop formal/informal support networks for youth/families within the communities in which they reside Promote greater youth/family participation and voice at the practice, program, and policy levels of the System of Care Participate as the youth/family advocate including Child and Family Team meetings, IEP meetings, and other meetings as required Attend SDCC and program required training, including training in evidence-based practices, HIPAA, and cultural competency Show strong ethical foundation and use System of Care values in the work provided to families (individualized, strength-based, culturally competent, family focused, trauma informed) Maintain accurate, timely, and complete case records per Medi-Cal requirements and SDCC policies and procedures Maintain clear, effective, and open communication between multi-disciplinary clinical staff and administrative personnel within and between Center programs Utilize supervision, consultation, and training as necessary to provide high quality services to youth/families in an effective manner Availability to work evening and weekend hours, and to be on-call as needed by the youth/families on their caseload Provide transportation to youth/families as needed and as clinically appropriate Maintain full caseload, approximately 10-15 cases, and meet productivity expectations, which are currently set at 25% (subject to change based on program need) Required to travel between office and community locations, including client homes, in personal vehicle Perform special projects and other related duties as required LANGUAGE SKILLS Ability to read, analyze, and interpret medical records, journals, reports, and legal documents; Ability to respond to common inquiries or complaints from customers, regulatory agencies, or members of the business community; Ability to effectively present information to management and public groups REASONING ABILITY Ability to read, analyze, and interpret medical records, journals, reports, and legal documents; Ability to respond to common inquiries or complaints from customers, regulatory agencies, or members of the business community; Ability to effectively present information to management and public groups PHYSICAL DEMANDS The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+ESSENTIAL DUTIES AND RESPONSIBILITIES Willing/able to utilize personal lived experience to support trauma informed treatment Provide youth and families with community-based and culturally sensitive services to support treatment plan goals Help develop formal/informal support networks for youth/families within the communities in which they reside Promote greater youth/family participation and voice at the practice, program, and policy levels of the System of Care Participate as the youth/family advocate including Child and Family Team meetings, IEP meetings, and other meetings as required Attend SDCC and program required training, including training in evidence-based practices, HIPAA, and cultural competency Show strong ethical foundation and use System of Care values in the work provided to families (individualized, strength-based, culturally competent, family focused, trauma informed) Maintain accurate, timely, and complete case records per Medi-Cal requirements and SDCC policies and procedures Maintain clear, effective, and open communication between multi-disciplinary clinical staff and administrative personnel within and between Center programs Utilize supervision, consultation, and training as necessary to provide high quality services to youth/families in an effective manner Availability to work evening and weekend hours, and to be on-call as needed by the youth/families on their caseload Provide transportation to youth/families as needed and as clinically appropriate Maintain full caseload, approximately 10-15 cases, and meet productivity expectations, which are currently set at 25% (subject to change based on program need) Required to travel between office and community locations, including client homes, in personal vehicle Perform special projects and other related duties as required LANGUAGE SKILLS Ability to read, analyze, and interpret medical records, journals, reports, and legal documents; Ability to respond to common inquiries or complaints from customers, regulatory agencies, or members of the business community; Ability to effectively present information to management and public groups REASONING ABILITY Ability to read, analyze, and interpret medical records, journals, reports, and legal documents; Ability to respond to common inquiries or complaints from customers, regulatory agencies, or members of the business community; Ability to effectively present information to management and public groups PHYSICAL DEMANDS The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee is regularly required to stand; walk; sit; use hand to finger; or feel; reach with hands and arms; and talk or hear.
 Due to the emotional instability of the clients the employee may be subjected to kicking, hitting, punching, biting, hair pulling, etc. Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
 WORK ENVIRONMENT The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of the job.
 While performing the duties of this job, the employee is occasionally exposed to outside weather conditions.
 The noise level in the work environment is usually moderate.

 Benefits